jgaryi/E115_BirdWatchingApp/README.md

 An interactive map will show the bird's previously identified locations within the national park, habitat details, and changes over time that help explain why these species are vulnerable or endangered.
 The map will also highlight other areas where the bird is likely to be found, based on predictions from a geo-referenced model using remote sensing data.
 Additionally, a built-in chatbot will allow users to ask bird-related questions and receive answers powered by a Large Language Model with Retrieval-Augmented Generation (LLM-RAG).<br>

-The statement of work and lastest version of the project wireframe are available here: [`reports/`](reports/)
+The statement of work, lastest version of the project wireframe, and the screenshot of the VM of the project are available here: [`reports/`](reports/)
 <br><br>

 # Milestone 2